• Skip to primary navigation

 • Mix together the yoghurt and condensed milk until there are no white streaks through the yoghurt.

 • In a small bowl or jug, add the boiling water to both packets of the jelly crystals and stir until the crystals have dissolved.
 Allow the jelly mixture to cool for a minute or two.
-Add the jelly mixture to the yoghurt mixture and whisk until well combined.
+Add liquid jelly mixture to the yoghurt mixture and whisk until well combined.

 1 packet jelly crystals, 125 ml boiling water